dani8439/well-grounded-rubyist/sample_code/chapter_six/notes2.md

 string.scan(/[^,]+/)
 string.scan(/[^,]+/) { |word| puts word }
 ```
-(The last example shows a block paramenter, `word`.
+(The last example shows a block parameter, `word`.
 We'll get back to block parameters presently.)
 The difference between a method call with a block and a method call without a block comes down to whether or not the method can yield.
 If there's a block, then it can; if not, it can't, because there's nothing to yield to.

 Furthermore, some methods are written so they'll at least do *something*, whether you pass them a code block or not. `String#split` for example, splits its receiver (a string, of course), on the delimiter you pass in and returns an array of the split elements.
 If you pass it a block, `split` also yields the split elements to the block, one at a time.
 Your block can then do whatever it wants with each substring: print it out, stash it in a database column, and so forth.

-If you learn to think of the code block as a syntactic element of th method call, rather than as one of the arguments, you'll be able to keep things straight as you see more variations on the basic iteration theme.
+If you learn to think of the code block as a syntactic element of the method call, rather than as one of the arguments, you'll be able to keep things straight as you see more variations on the basic iteration theme.

 Earlier you saw, in brief, that code blocks can be delimited either by curly braces or by the `do/end` keyword pair.
 Let's look more closely now at how these two delimiter options differ from each other.

 ### *Curly braces vs. do/end in code block syntax* ###
-The difference between the two way sof delimiting a code block is a difference in precendence.
+The difference between the two ways of delimiting a code block is a difference in precedence.
 Look at this example, and you'll start to see how it plays out:

 ```irb
 >> array = [1, 2, 3]